Pakistan in trouble? Call Younis

-New Zealand's first Test win in Sri Lanka in 14 years was scripted by…. seamers.
+New Zealand's first Test win in Sri Lanka in 14 years was scripted by… seamers.
 Tim Southee and Trent Boult took eight and seven each respectively in a 167-run win in Colombo to square the series 1-1.
-There had been plenty of criticism of their batting in the ten-wicket defeat in the first Test, and this time, captain Ross Taylor stepped up with a hundred and a half-century.
+There had been plenty of criticism of New Zealand's batting in the ten-wicket defeat in the first Test, and this time captain Ross Taylor stepped up with a hundred and a half-century.
 Kane Williamson also chipped in with a century.
 But things turned sour for New Zealand pretty quickly after the win.
-Taylor was replaced as captain in all formats by Brendon McCullum following a miscommunication with coach Mike Hesson, and decided to skip the tour to South Africa where New Zealand were bowled out for 45.
+Taylor was replaced as captain in all formats by Brendon McCullum following a miscommunication with coach Mike Hesson, and decided to skip the tour to South Africa, where New Zealand were ignominiously bowled out for 45.

 One of the most fractious starts to an Ashes series: England thought they had Don Bradman caught at first slip when he had made a scratchy 28, only for the umpire to reprieve him.
 He went on to score 187 and his Test future, which had been in serious doubt, was secure.
 As the fielders changed over at the end of the over, Wally Hammond, the England captain, who a team-mate said was "blazingly angry", was heard to loudly pass comment: "A fine f***ing way to start a series."